 I see two distinct but related ways that this vital combination can happen.

 First, we can come and serve alongside local partners.
 Physicians who ensure safe deliveries for both mother and child, academic administrators helping to direct fledging institutions, engineers who oversee construction—we do those things that we have been trained to do together with our local colleagues.

 This is not insignificant.
 In the case of Serge in Burundi, working together with our key local partners—Hope Africa University and Kibuye Hope Hospital—our teams can have a significant impact on helping others to accomplish what they want to do.

 These partnerships develop over years and become very fruitful as we gain a deeper understanding of local culture, develop trust, and transfer skills.
 All of this provides the two parts necessary:

-As a long-term vision this leads to the multiplication that only comes through education.
-A single physician can only treat so many patients—however if he or she assist in the training of new doctors the impact can be literally hundreds of times greater.
+As a long-term vision, this leads to the multiplication that only comes through education.
+A single physician can only treat so many patients—however, if he or she assists in the training of new doctors the impact can be literally hundreds of times greater.